alidcastano/alidcastano-jekyll/_posts/2015-12-28-you-are-here-now.md

 ---

 title:  "You are where you need to be"
 image: just-be.jpg
+quote: |
+    Early in the journey you wonder how long the journey will take and whether you will make it in this lifetime.
+Later you will see that where you are going is HERE and you will arrive NOW...so you stop asking.” ― Ram Dass
 thanks: Leena Heiman, Moises Castano, and Jamie Castano

 ---

 My first attempt at letting go of attachment was an expensive one.
 I had finished reading, *[Be Here Now]()*.
 I started it reading because the book had a profound impact on Steve Jobs--and now, after reading it, on me as well.
 A feeling inside pressed upon me to be more conscious, less attached, more Zen.

 I wanted my life to immediately reflect this new mode of being.
 I decided to start by analyzing the place where I spend most of my time: my room.
 There's so much stuff I don't *need* in here, I thought.
 I should get rid of it.